Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 HAProxy is a well-known, free, open-source reverse proxy that can do a lot of different things.
 It is known for being stable, running well, and using few resources.

-It works as a TCP proxy and normalizer, an HTTP reverses proxy, an HTTP compression offloader, and a content-based switch.
+It works as a TCP proxy and normalizer; an HTTP reverses proxy, an HTTP compression offloader, and a content-based switch.
 HAProxy gives you low delay and safety from DDoS threats.

 HAProxy Overview